IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.102.1 Scope

-This transaction SHALL be used by Resource Server actors to request an OAuth2.1 compliant bearer token evaluation from an Authorization Server.
+This transaction SHALL be used by Resource Servers to request an OAuth2.1 compliant bearer token evaluation from an Authorization Server.

 ### 3.102.2 Actor Roles